-He was watching her intently from the other side of the street.
+He was watching her intently from across the street.
 Looking perfectly at ease as he was sitting atop of a brick wall, elbows rested against his knees and his chin placed in his palm.
-Selissa could feel his eyes boring into her and she pointedly ignored him.
+Selissa could feel his eyes boring into her, and she pointedly ignored him.

 With a frustrated sigh, she folded the map and crammed it into her pack.
 Gritting her teeth, she carefully kept her eyes lowered so he wouldn’t get the satisfaction of seeing her seething.

 “I just finished another job…” she said, loud enough to be heard on the other side of the street.
 “Is a bit of peace and quiet really too much to ask for?”

 She heard the sound of boots hitting the ground and lifted her eyes to glare at the man who insisted on making her life a waking nightmare.

 “Peace and quiet would drive you insane,” Ardeth said as he approached her, voice deep and familiar.
 “If that was what you wanted, you would have gone back to the temple a long time ago.”

 He really was infuriating when he was right.
 Selissa huffed and glared at the assassin, even though she knew she had lost the argument before it even began.